Pure-Entropy/PeopleToFollow/README.md

 # PeopleToFollow
-A list of awesome people to follow in the tech space online
+A list of awesome people to follow in the tech space online🎉

 ## Awesome People
 Twitter: [@TheAmyCode](https://twitter.com/TheAmyCode)